High-end design heats up the desert at D3, Dubai’s new creative district.

 Many of the gallery spaces themselves have been important in nurturing new talent, such as the AR Gallery, a forward-thinking space that not only exhibits contemporary design but also has a studio component and serves as a creative incubator, supporting a democratic design process and the needs of up-and-coming designers.
 Their exhibitions have explored subjects such as craftsmanship in commercial design, showcasing angular chairs and geometric rugs, or environmental issues, through pieces that invoke typography and weather patterns.

-When you wander around D3, you’ll find a scattering of interesting sculptural art installations to peruse, and stumble upon designers and architects mingling over coffee.
+When you wander around D3, which fits right in with the rest of the beautiful Dubai architecture, you’ll find a scattering of interesting sculptural art installations to peruse, and stumble upon designers and architects mingling over coffee.

 “Being part of the D3 community allows us to take things to the next level and display items that are more cutting-edge.”